inflearn logo

 • Understand algorithm time complexity and impractical (exponential time) algorithms.

-• Understand that impractical classical algorithms can exist as practical solutions in quantum computing.
+• Understand that impractical classical algorithms can exist as practical solutions on quantum computers.

 • Understand that there are uncomputable algorithms, such as the halting problem, that can never be solved.